 Customer Use Cases and Questions

-How can I streamline this process?
+Can I streamline this process?
 Yes, you can.
 We recommend that lenders configure most of their loan setting selections as defaults so only minimum configuration is needed when a new loan is created.